mattmurr/sociallyinept.dev/site/index.md

 ---
 layout: home
-title: thick.rocks
+title: sociallyinept.dev
 ---

-Hey I'm Matt.
-This is my blog where I write about Software Engineering, Unix, and more.
+Hey I'm Matt, an introverted software development consultant in the UK.
+This is my blog where I write about most things tech.